moemen95/Pytorch-Project-Template/README.md

 This is to ensure that our proposed project structure is compatible with different problems and can handle all the variations related to any of them.

-### Tutorials:
-We are providing a series of tutorials to get your started

-* [Getting Started from Scratch Tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/template_tutorial.md) where we provide a guide on the main steps to get started on your project.
-* [Mnist tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/mnist_tutorial.md): Here we take an already implemented NN model on Mnist and adapt it to our template structure.

 ### Requirements:
 ```
 Pytorch: 0.4.0